9 NFL teams cancel practice in response to Blake shooting - WHIZ News

 “I’m not promising anything, but there could be a plan as far as just standing up and doing what’s right,” Mostert said.
 “Because at the end of the day, that’s all that matters.
 Human life is is the most important thing.”

-AP Pro Football Writers Schuyler Dixon, Josh Dubow, Mark Long, Arnie Stapleton, Barry Wilner and Teresa M, Walker, and Sports Writers Tim Booth, Tom Canavan, Dave Ginsburg, Will Graves, Larry Lage, Brett Martel, Steve Megargee, Charles Odom, Stephen Whyno and Tom Withers contributed.
+AP Pro Football Writers Schuyler Dixon, Josh Dubow, Mark Long, Arnie Stapleton, Barry Wilner and Teresa M, Walker, and Sports Writers Tim Booth, Tom Canavan, Dave Ginsburg, Will Graves, Larry Lage, Mike Marot, Brett Martel, Steve Megargee, Charles Odom, Joe Reedy, Stephen Whyno and Tom Withers contributed.

 ——